If you're looking to get into property or move up to the next rung of the property ladder, here are some words of advice.

 Property investment is simple, but not easy, and that’s not a play on words.

 It’s not something you should enter into lightly, but for some reason, that’s what a lot of people who have dreams of making millions with real estate do.

 They think, "I can go out, buy a house somewhere, stick in some tenants to pay the mortgage and make a killing!
 How hard can it be?"

-Fact is most property investors fail.
+The fact is most property investors fail.

-Stats show that around 50 per cent of people who buy an investment property sell up in the first five years, and of those who stay in the game, 90 per cent never get past owning one or two properties.
+Statistics show that around 50 per cent of people who buy an investment property sell up in the first five years, and of those who stay in the game, 90 per cent never get past owning one or two properties.

-So if you’re looking to get into property or move up to the next rung of the property ladder, here are some words of advice:
+So if you're looking to get into property or move up to the next rung of the property ladder, here are some words of advice.

 Firstly, you need to understand what makes an “investment grade” property and recognise that not just any old digs will do.

 You can profit from real estate in one of four ways, and if you get the combination right you’ll make money from bricks and mortar.

 - Capital Growth – to build yourself a sound asset base your properties will need to appreciate in value at wealth-building rates (in other words above average capital growth.)
 This will come from strong demand from owner-occupiers (who push up property values) and tenants (who help you pay your mortgage.)